Place Category: Communities

 2) What actions have you taken to address the above social aims?

-- Provision of a hot nutritious lunch to children form low income families
+- Provision of a free hot nutritious lunch to children from low income families

 3) What has changed and what benefits have been realised as a result of your actions?

 - Children with accelerated learning plans are making progress